pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 But, the "`g` likes everything except papaya" case is even more extreme -- it means that the only time "papaya" can be emitted is when it appears as _both_ candidates in a contest.
 This almost never happens, and its real chances drop to almost 0%.

 {% include disclaimer.html content="
-It's important to note that, when looking across _all_ moods of `g`, the effects \"average out\" -- so, the mood that loves \"papaya\" turns up exactly as often as the mood that hates \"papaya\", and over many generations, le likelihood that \"papaya\" is generated overall comes to exactly 5%.
+It's important to note that, when looking across _all_ moods of `g`, the effects \"average out\" -- so, the mood that loves \"papaya\" turns up exactly as often as the one that hates \"papaya\", and over many generations, the likelihood that \"papaya\" is generated overall comes to exactly 5%.

-From what I understand, the \"non-distortionary\" claims in the SynthID paper and articles are based on this fact.
+From what I understand, this is the basis of the \"does not impact quality\" claim made in the SynthID paper (and cited by Anthropic).
+More on this at the end of the post!

-From my understanding, a lot of the \"watermarking does not impact model quality\" argument stems from this fact.
 " %}

 ## Stage 3: Detection